PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/chapter5/README.md

     userPassword: password1234
 ```

 You can any number of users by adding the same block with the user information you want to add.
+Simply change the XXXX values listed below with your desired information.

 ```
-    dn: cn=surovich,ou=Users,DC=domain,DC=com
+    dn: cn=XXXX,ou=Users,DC=domain,DC=com
     objectClass: user
-    cn: surovich
+    cn: XXXX
-    givenName: Scott
+    givenName: XXXX
-    sn: Surovich
+    sn: XXXX
-    samAccountName: surovich
+    samAccountName: XXXX
-    mail: surovich@nowhere.com
+    mail: XXXX@nowhere.com
     title: Main Account
     telephoneNumber: 123-456-7890
     userPassword: password1234